 Winter is here, and so is the freezing cold weather that comes along with it.
 Biting winds and sub zero temperatures can put you off getting out on the bike.
 Yes, you’ll begin to warm up as you start spinning your legs and get the blood pumping, but often your extremities remain cold due to limited circulation.

 The hands and feet don’t have to work hard and are constantly exposed to the elements; road cyclists tend to be out on the bike for hours at a time and with little opportunity to warm up, are particularly susceptible to the wintry conditions.
-Not only can it become difficult to shift and brake, cold hands and feet can be extremely painful, especially if you suffer from Raynaud’s phenomenon and have extreme reactions following exposure to the cold.
+Not only can it become difficult to shift and brake, cold hands and cold feet can be extremely painful, especially if you suffer from Raynaud’s phenomenon and have extreme reactions following exposure to the cold.

-Dress appropriately to keep your core and limbs warm
+1. Dress appropriately to keep your core and limbs warm

 cyclist wearing winter cycling kit